anuraghazra/github-readme-stats/readme.md

 # GitHub Extra Pins

 GitHub extra pins allow you to pin more than 6 repositories in your profile using a GitHub readme profile.

-Yay!
-You are no longer limited to 6 pinned repositories.

 ### Usage